Our Surgery Services

 Spay and Neuter ServicesThe Importance of Spaying and Neutering your Pets If you’ve decided to adopt from our shelter, you may already be aware of the serious problem of animal overpopulation.
 There are more animals born daily than there are homes to take them in.
 Butte Humane Society would like to thank you for doing your part in controlling pet overpopulation in Butte County by spaying and neutering your animals.
 Butte Humane Society strongly encourages spay/neuter for anyone with an unaltered pet that is allowed to roam outdoors.
 BHS also encourages people to help take responsibility for the stray animals in their neighborhood by having them spayed/neutered. |

 Please fill out this form accurately and completely to be put on the spay and neuter waitlist.
 If a spot opens up we will call in order of submitted applications.
-This is based on a first come, first served basis.
+This is based on a first-come, first served basis.
 If you do not answer, we will move on to the person after you.
 You can resubmit your pet’s information if a call is missed.

 Spay and Neuter: Stats & Facts